mosip/documentation/docs/ctk-user-guide.md

 ### View projects

-Once the user logs into the compliance tool kit, the user can view all the existing projects in the dashboard.
+Once the partner logs into the compliance tool kit, they can view all the existing projects in the dashboard.

 The project dashboard will display the following attributes of a project:
 * Name of the project